 - Dr. Susan Shaw is the Director of the School of Language, Culture and Society and she continues to teach in the program.
 Her research interests include women and rock 'n' roll as well as women and religion.
 She teaches "Feminist Theology and Spirituality" and "Feminist Teaching and Learning."

 - Dr. Elizabeth Sheehan teaches in the School of Writing, Literature, and Film and the Women, Gender, and Sexuality Studies Program.
 She specializes in late-19th and 20th-century American and British literatures and visual and material culture, and she offers various courses on gender, race, and modern literatures as well as the graduate seminars, "Feminist Textual and Discourse Analysis" and "Fashion, Gender, Modernity."

 - Dr. Mehra Shirazi's work focuses on health disparities through the lens of social justice with regard to class, race, geography, environment, immigrant status, and gender.
 She teaches "Global Perspectives on Women's Health," "Race, Ethnicity, Gender, and Health," and "Feminist Research," a graduate seminar focusing on community-based participatory research methods.

-Our faculty members have won numerous teaching, research, and development awards and are actively involved in the life of the University.
+Our faculty members have won numerous teaching, research, service, and development awards and are actively involved in the life of the University.